-Whatever I am going to say here is what I suggest you to do in your own home environment or lab.
-Doing this in public place can put you in some serious legal issues.
+I SUGGEST YOU TO DO whatever I am going to say here in your own home environment or lab.
+Doing this in a public place can put you in some serious legal issues.
 (In short, until unless you have a good lawyer, don’t do this).

-Two years ago, when I was still learning hacking (I still am learning), I was sitting in a McDonalds in Pune, India.
+Two years ago, when I was still learning to hack (I still am learning), I was sitting in a McDonalds in Pune, India.
 My internet was down that week due to extreme rainfall.
-And since I am a person who cannot live without internet, I decided to crash at a McDonalds, reason being it has FREE Wi-Fi.
+And since I am a person who cannot live without the internet, I decided to crash at a McDonalds, the reason being it has FREE Wi-Fi.

 So, I started my laptop.
-I had installed Arch Linux at that point of time which is still my favorite.
-But what I did could be done in any laptop installed with basic Linux OS (YES-Its Linux).
-I was bored and since I had nothing to do, I started a MITM attack for fun basis.
+I had installed Arch Linux at that point in time which is still my favourite.
+But what I did could be done on any laptop installed with basic Linux OS (YES-Its Linux).
+I was bored, and since I had nothing to do, I started a MITM attack on a fun basis.
 This attack is pretty sophisticated.

 This was seriously fun.
 WhatsApp is Secured (or at least you cannot crack it as soon as it passes through the network).
-A lot of people used to use We-chat and Hike which had extreme low encryption or no encryption at all.
-So, when a guy used to ask to a girl to meet somewhere, I would usually change the address of their meeting.
+Many people used to use We-chat and Hike, which had extreme low encryption or no encryption at all.
+So, when a guy used to ask a girl to meet somewhere, I would usually change their meeting address.

 The How to and Why

-So, to start with, to do an MITM attack, I recommend using Kali Linux.
-That way, there is very less hassle for you to install anything, reason being Kali Linux is a pentesting software and it comes with almost every tool pre-installed.
+So, to start with, to make a MITM attack, I recommend using Kali Linux.
+That way, there is very less hassle for you to install anything, the reason being Kali Linux is a pentesting software, and it comes with almost every tool pre-installed.

 You just cannot take a laptop these days and hack into something.
-You need proper setup for that.
-So, after installing kali linux, I would recommend having a good monitoring and injecting Wi-Fi.
+It would help if you had a proper setup for that.
+So, after installing kali Linux, I would recommend having good monitoring and injecting Wi-Fi.

 The one I have been using for months is TP-Link Wn722n.
-It has a good range and is extremely powerful and portable to do a MITM attack.
+It has a good range and is extremely powerful and portable to make a MITM attack.

-Dsniff only works with unsecured socket layer i.e. http and not https.
-To work with http, you would need to use SSL Strip, to discard the Secure sockets layer and then sniff the packets through it.
+Dsniff only works with an unsecured socket layer, i.e. http and not https.
+To work with http, you would need to use SSL Strip to discard the Secure sockets layer and then sniff the packets through it.

 There are a few more things to keep in mind.
 Make sure that your firewall is configured to accept these packets.
-Also, if you doing this on LAN, it’s not an issue, but if you are trying to do this on a WAN, then you would have to port forward it to get these packets.
+If you are doing this on LAN, it’s not an issue, but if you are trying to do this on a WAN, you would have to port forward it to get these packets.

 Following are a few MITM Attack Tools which can be used:

 Cain and Abel – A GUI tool for sniffing an ARP Poisoning.
-Since, I am in this field since a long time, I would rather suggest not to go for man in the middle attack tools for windows.
-Reason being, if you are trying to do multiple attacks, windows won’t help.
-You will have to switch to Linux or have multiple computers which, is not good.
+Since I am in this field for a long time, I would rather suggest not to go for the man in the middle attack tools for windows.
+The reason being, if you are trying to make multiple attacks, windows won’t help.
+You will have to switch to Linux or have multiple computers, which are not good.